mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 **FR-RSVP-029:** Store admins must be able to configure prepaid requirements:

-- Enable/disable prepaid requirement (`prepaidRequired`)
-- Set minimum prepaid amount (`minPrepaidAmount`) which can be specified as:
+- Configure minimum prepaid percentage (`minPrepaidPercentage`, 0–100)
-  - A dollar amount (currency value)
-  - A CustomerCredit amount (points/credits value)
+- Prepaid is required iff `minPrepaidPercentage > 0`
+- Required prepaid amount = `ceil(totalReservationCost * minPrepaidPercentage / 100)`
+- If total reservation cost is missing or zero, prepaid is skipped
-- When `prepaidRequired` is true and a customer creates a pending RSVP, a store order is automatically created with `minPrepaidAmount`
+- When prepaid is required, a pending RSVP creates a store order with the prepaid amount and must be paid before confirmation
-- Require payment before reservation confirmation

 #### 3.4.3 Cancellation Settings